 Wise, formerly Transferwise

 This service is popular with freelancers for its competitive exchange rates and ability to keep accounts in different currencies.
 Bank transfers in USD are often sent with Wise.
-If you have an account on the service, you can add the information in Secure notes.
+Add your account email on setup.

 Again, keep an eye on what works best for you in your situation.
 Higher fees and regulations are imposed in some countries.
 It may be difficult to get a bank account, so if you are unbanked, some options may be better for you.